-- a. possesses a law degree from a Program longer than three (3) years in duration (e.g., an integrated B.A./LL.B. that is four (4) or more years in length or its equivalent); - b. has, subsequent to obtaining a law degree, successfully completed additional post-secondary education in a university-level Program recognized by the post-secondary educational authority in the Relevant Jurisdiction, including baccalaureate or graduate-level studies in any field (e.g., B.A., B.Sc., LL.M., M.B.A.);
+- a. possesses a Qualifying Law Degree from a Program longer than three (3) Years in duration (e.g. an integrated B.A./LL.B. that is four (4) or more Years in length or its equivalent); - b. has, subsequent to obtaining a Qualifying Law Degree, successfully completed additional post-secondary education in a university-level Program recognized by the post-secondary educational authority in the Relevant Jurisdiction including baccalaureate or graduate-level studies in any field (e.g. B.A., B.Sc., LL.M., MBA);

-- c. has, subsequent to obtaining a law degree, successfully completed a bar admission Course or other legal education Program required for licensure as a lawyer, barrister or solicitor; or - d. has a minimum of five (5) years of Professional Legal Experience as defined in subsection 1.3.
+- c. has, subsequent to obtaining a Qualifying Law Degree, successfully completed a bar admission Course or other legal education Program required for licensure as a lawyer, barrister or solicitor; or - d. has a minimum of five (5) years of Professional Legal Experience as defined in subsection 1.3.

-5. Legal Education
+5. LEGAL EDUCATION

-5.1 Academic Program Completed
+5.1.
+Academic Program Completed